 SSL on Hypernode Background

-There are multiple ways of configuring SSL on Hypernode, you can use Let’s Encrypt, Your own SSL certificate or Buy one from Byte via your Service Panel.
-Option 2 and 3 are only applicable if you are a Service Panel with access to the Service Panel.
+There are multiple ways of configuring SSL on Hypernode, you can use Let’s Encrypt, Your own SSL certificate or Buy one from Hypernode via your Service Panel.
+Option 2 and 3 are only applicable if you are a Service Panel user with access to the Service Panel.

 All these methods of enabling SSL on your Hypernode, share the same configuration templates that we use for creating an Nginx configuration.